About the Volunteer Position

 Committee Description

 The ACR Committee on Quality of Care (QOC) oversees quality-related activities that impact the practice of rheumatology.
-This includes the development of classification and response criteria, practice guidelines, guidance documents, and quality measures.
+This includes the development of classification and response criteria, practice guidelines, and guidance documents.

 QOC members participate in oversight of this work that is largely conducted by project teams and subcommittees, as well as related policies, procedures, and processes.